fsabado/dotfiles/README.md

 # now the submodules are in the state you want, so
 git commit -am "Pulled down update to submodule_dir"

+#One line to do all that
+git submodule git pull origin master

 Editing Setting

 gedit $HOME/dotfiles/.install.conf.yaml